thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 }
 ```

-`Local` has more code than our other cases, but ultimately it's converting each of it's subterms and reconstructing a `local`.
+`Local` has more code than our other cases, but ultimately it's converting each of its components and reconstructing a `local`.
-Unsurprisingly, `Fun` is where we actually start changing things:
+`Fun` is where we actually start changing things:

 ```rs
 lowering::IR::Fun(fun_var, body) => {